Weekend of fear looms for Californians in face of wildfires - NewsBreak

 Near Klamath National Forest, firefighters kept an eye on small communities that were ordered evacuated in the path of the Antelope Fire, which earlier had thrown up flames 100 feet (30 meters) high as it blackened bone-dry grass, brush and timber.
 It was just 20% contained.

-About a two-hour drive south from the Dixie Fire, crews had surrounded about a third of the River Fire that broke out Wednesday near the town of Colfax and destroyed nearly 90 homes and other buildings.
-Evacuations for thousands of people in Nevada and Placer counties were lifted Friday.
+About a two-hour drive south from the Dixie Fire, crews had surrounded nearly half of the River Fire that broke out Wednesday near the town of Colfax and destroyed 68 homes and other buildings.
+Evacuation orders for thousands of people in Nevada and Placer counties were lifted Friday.
 Three people, including a firefighter, were injured, authorities said.

 Dale Huber walked into the fire zone Friday to check on his brother’s home, which was reduced to rubble.